 - iii) Pupils living within the catchment area of the school.
-Copies of catchment area maps, if required are available from the LA, or can be viewed in schools; - iv) Pupils living outside of the catchment area but who would still have a sibling connection (see below for definition) at school at the time of admission.
+Copies of catchment area maps, if required are available from the LA, or can be viewed in schools.
+To find the catchment school for a postcode visit School Catchment Search; - iv) Pupils living outside of the catchment area but who would still have a sibling connection (see below for definition) at school at the time of admission.
 In order to qualify for a place on the grounds of a sibling attending the school, the sibling must already be attending the school at the time of application and still be attending at the time of admission; - v) Children of staff at the mainstream school, where that member of staff has been employed for two or more years, and/or is recruited to fill a post for which there is a demonstrable skill shortage - vi) Pupils who live nearest to the school by the shortest straight line distance.
 The measurement will be taken using the GeoCode Points for each property and the GeoCode point for the School.
 The Local Authority uses a software package called Arcview GIS to determine distance.
 Ordnance Survey supplies the coordinates that are used to plot an address within this system.
 (In the event of equi-distance applicants, any place will be allocated by random selection (lottery).
-Someone totally independent of Children's Services will supervise this process).
+Someone totally independent of Children, Families and Communities will supervise this process).